 Vibrato however, is a significant contributing factor.
 By altering nothing more than your vibrato, you can create a totally different feel in your playing – a point I illustrate from the 1.20 minute mark in the video above.

 In this way, you can get much more mileage out of the same ideas, and target a single technique to totally alter your playing style.

 Before we dive into those points however, I think it is important to establish what vibrato is, and how it differs from bending.

-As you will see as we progress through this course – you can alter this shift in pitch to a greater or lesser degree.
-And there are styles of vibrato which come much closer to bending, as they alter the pitch of the starting note more significantly.
+There are also styles of vibrato which come much closer to bending, as they alter the pitch of the starting note more significantly.

 Generally speaking though, vibrato is a way of adding feeling to a note, as opposed to fundamentally changing the pitch of the note.

 Now that we understand what vibrato is and how it compares to bending, we can turn our attention to actually implementing the technique in our playing.

 It is this point on which we will focus for the remainder of this course.